ptangphao/MNIST_TO_PNG/readme.md

 MNIST to PNG Script in Ruby
 ===

 This script generates PNG format images from the MNIST dataset with the associated value included in the filename.
-This script utilizes the zlib gem

 MNIST data from: <http://yann.lecun.com/exdb/mnist/>